Covering of the Senne: Diversion and treatment

 The central boulevards' disused channels later facilitated the construction of the North–South Axis of the premetro (underground tram), which opened in 1976.
 The conversion of the existing tunnels to metro tunnels ensured that there was minimal disruption on the surface.
 Some of the former pipes also served as storm drains.
 The Anspach Fountain was reinstalled in May 1981 in a basin that occupies the space between the Quai aux Briques/Baksteenkaai and the Quai au Bois à Brûler/Brandhoutkaai in the Quays or Sainte-Catherine/Sint-Katelijne Quarter.

-Actual purification of the waste water from the Brussels-Capital Region was not completed until the 21st century, when two purification stations were built.
-The Brussels-South station treats refuse water from 360,000 inhabitants, which is about one third of the polluted water, and lies on the border of Anderlecht and Forest.
-The Brussels-North station, completed in March 2007, is located in Haren, between the Senne and the Charleroi-Willebroek Canal, near Buda Bridge.
-A portion of the cost was footed by the Flemish Government, as seven of the adjacent municipalities lie within the Flemish Region.
-This station is capable of treating the water of 1.2 million inhabitants and should finally be capable of fully purifying the Senne, which had also long caused much of the Scheldt's pollution.
+Actual purification of the waste water from the Brussels-Capital Region was not completed until the 21st century, when two water treatment plants were built.
+The Brussels-South plant treats refuse water from 360,000 inhabitants, which is about one third of the polluted water, and lies on the border of Anderlecht and Forest.
+The Brussels-North plant, completed in March 2007, is located in Haren, between the Senne and the Charleroi-Willebroek Canal, near the Buda Bridge.
+A portion of the cost was footed by the Flemish government, as seven of the adjacent municipalities lie within the Flemish Region.
+This plant is capable of treating the water of 1.2 million inhabitants and should finally be capable of fully purifying the Senne, which had also long caused much of the Scheldt's pollution.

 In 2021, a small part (200 m) of the river was uncovered again near the suburb of Buda.
 Plans are underway to uncover a larger 600 m section in Maximilien Park (north of the city centre) by 2025.
 These moves were made after the success of the water treatment in earlier decades, and a desire to include more green space in the city, as well as to build the river's ecological resilience, which had been essentially dead.